You are currently viewing What Is an Order Block in Trading?

 • Bullish Order Block: A consolidation zone that leads to a significant bullish price move and can push the price higher if it gets retested.

-• Bullish Order Block: A consolidation zone that leads to a significant bearish trend and can push the price back lower if it gets retested.
+• Bearish Order Block: A consolidation zone that leads to a significant bearish trend and can push the price back lower if it gets retested.

 So, a bullish orderblock can simply be defined as an area where institutional investors have executed large buy orders.
 On the other hand, bearish OBs are zones where the market makers execute large sell orders.